antor44/livestream_video/README.md

 The majority of online video streams should work.
 Ensure that your installed yt-dlp and streamlink are up-to-date.

-Recommended Linux video player (when timeshift is not active): SMPlayer, based on mvp, due to its capabilities to timeshift online streams for synchronized live video with transcription.
+Recommended Linux video player (when playlist4whisper's timeshift with VLC is not active): SMPlayer, based on mpv, due to its capabilities to timeshift online streams for manual synchronization of live video with transcriptions.

+Before using VLC go to Tools->Preferences and Show setting: All.
+Then Interface->Main Interfaces-> Qt-> Uncheck: 'Resize interface to the native video size', and 'When to raise the interface'-> Never.
+Ensure that VLC is configured to repeat the playlist infinitely, not just the current file, and save the configurations.

 For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.